Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/flywheel/brainstorm.typ

         - Our team does not have experience building punchers
         - The nature of punchers is such that it would be hard on the materials it is build with, causing damage
-        - It woud take a long time to build and we do not have a lot of time ],
+        - It would take a long time to build and we do not have a lot of time ],
     )
   ],